Eckhart Tolle: Career as spiritual teacher

 Former Cambridge students and acquaintances began to ask Tolle about his beliefs.
 He started working as a counselor and spiritual teacher.
 Students continued to come to him over the next five years.
 He moved to Glastonbury, a center of alternative living.
-In 1995 he moved to Vancouver.
+In 1995, he moved to Vancouver.

 The Power of Now, Tolle's first book, was published in 1997 by Namaste Publishing.
 The book was republished on a large scale by New World Library in 1999.

 In 2000, Oprah Winfrey recommended The Power of Now in her magazine O. In August 2000, it reached The New York Times Best Seller Advice, Miscellaneous and Hardcover list, reaching number one two years later.
 By 2008, the book had been translated from English into 33 languages.
 In July 2011, it had appeared on the list of the 10 best selling Paperback Advice & Miscellaneous books for 102 weeks.

 His second book, Stillness Speaks, appeared in 2003.
-That year, he stated that he had no intention of creating "a heavy commercial structure", nor of setting up an ashram or centre.
+That year, he said he had no intention of creating "a heavy commercial structure" or of setting up an ashram or centre.
 He believed one "could develop organically" and said "one needs to be careful that the organization doesn't become self-serving".
 Nevertheless, his website sells his books and "a dizzying range" of materials offering spiritual guidance, and a separate website streams video of monthly group meditations.

 In 2005, Tolle published A New Earth.
-In January, Oprah Winfrey selected it for her book club, and high sales followed.
-In the four weeks following the announcement, 3.5 million copies were shipped.
+In January 2008, Winfrey selected it for her book club, and high sales followed.
+In the four weeks after the announcement, 3.5 million copies were shipped.
 It was ranked number one on The New York Times Best Seller list 46 times by the end of 2008.

-In 2008, Tolle partnered with Winfrey to produce a series of webinars, each one focusing on a chapter from his books, with discussions, silent meditations, and questions from viewers via Skype.
+In 2008, Tolle partnered with Winfrey to produce a series of webinars, each focusing on a chapter from his book A New Earth, with discussions, silent meditations, and questions from viewers via Skype.
 The third webinar attracted more than 11 million viewers.
 By October 2009, the webinars had been accessed 35 million times.
-In 2016, Tolle was named in Winfrey's SuperSoul 100 list of visionaries and influential leaders.

-In September 2009, he appeared with the Dalai Lama at the Vancouver Peace Summit.
+In September 2009, Tolle appeared with the Dalai Lama at the Vancouver Peace Summit.
 The same year, he published Guardians of Being, a picture book illustrated by Patrick McDonnell.

-In 2018, Watkins Mind Body Spirit published some of Tolle's nature photography.
-Tolle commented that "both art and nature can serve as portals into the transcendent dimension, your essence-identity."
+In January 2025, Winfrey selected A New Earth for her book club for a second time, making it the only book to have been chosen twice in the club’s history.

 Reception

 Popularity

-By 2009, total sales of The Power of Now and A New Earth in North America were estimated at 3 million and 5 million copies respectively, and The New York Times stated that Tolle was "the most popular spiritual author" in the United States.
-In 2011, the Watkins Review put him at number 1 in a list of "The 100 Most Spiritually Influential Living People".
+In 2008, The New York Times said that Tolle was "the most popular spiritual author" in the United States.
+By 2009, total sales of The Power of Now and A New Earth in North America were estimated at 3 million and 5 million copies respectively.

+In 2011, the Watkins Review (now: Watkins' Mind Body Spirit) ranked him first in the inaugural list of "The 100 Most Spiritually Influential Living People."
+Since then, he has been included in the top five every year, which only the Dalai Lama has also achieved.